datamindedbe/conveyor-templates/README.md

 # Datafy templates

-These are the template used by datafy to create new projects.
+These are the template used by [Datafy](https://get.datafy.cloud/) to create new projects.
+If you are interested in Datafy you can go to our [website](https://get.datafy.cloud/).

 They are split into two categories: